beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ### Versioning

-It's very important to version your tags with a concrete versioning system to made easy trazability of all your code.
-We suggest using of a lightweight version sepecification called [Semantic Versioning](http://semver.org/) thinking to API versiosing, but totally applicable to git tags
+It's very important to version your tags with a concrete versioning system to made easy  traceability of all your code.
+We suggest using of a lightweight version specification called [Semantic Versioning](http://semver.org/) thinking to API versiosing, but totally applicable to git tags

 #### Semantic Versioning
- This is an spefication authored by Tom Preston-Werner based on three digits *MAJOR.MINOR.PATCH*
+ This is an specification authored by Tom Preston-Werner based on three digits *MAJOR.MINOR.PATCH*

-Theses are the main rules about this speficiation
+Theses are the main rules about this specification

 * A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
 X is the major version, Y is the minor version, and Z is the patch version.
 Each element MUST increase numerically.
 For instance: 1.9.0 -> 1.10.0 -> 1.11.0.